10.4. Point-in-Time Recovery with Timeline History File

 During recovery, PostgreSQL performs the following steps:

-1. PostgreSQL reads the value of ‘CHECKPOINT LOCATION’ from the backup_label file.
+1. PostgreSQL reads the ‘CHECKPOINT LOCATION’ value from the backup_label file.

-2. Some values of parameters are read from the postgresql.conf (versions 11 or earlier, recovery.conf); in this example, restore_command, recovery_target_time and recovery_target_timeline.
+2. PostgreSQL reads parameter values from postgresql.conf (or recovery.conf in versions 11 or earlier); in this example, restore_command, recovery_target_time, and recovery_target_timeline.

-3. PostgreSQL reads the timeline history file ‘00000002.history’ that is corresponding to the value of the parameter recovery_target_timeline.
+3. PostgreSQL reads the timeline history file “00000002.history” corresponding to the recovery_target_timeline value.

-4. PostgreSQL does replaying WAL data by the following steps:
+4. PostgreSQL replays WAL data using these steps:

 $ cat /home/postgres/archivelogs/00000003.history